mars-sim/mars-sim/README.md

 ## Mars Direct Mission Plan

-mars-sim loosely follows the *Mars Direct Mission Plan by Robert Zubrin* and has crafted 7 basic settlement templates.
+mars-sim loosely follows the *Mars Direct Mission Plan* (by Robert Zubrin) and has crafted 7 basic settlement templates.
 In general, a 4-settler initial base is called a *Mars Direct Plan (MDP) Phase 1* base.
 An 8-settler base follows a *MDP Phase 2* template.
 A 12-settler base is *MDP Phase 3*.
-A 24-settler base is designated as *Alpha Base*, whereas a 36-settler base is called a *Hub Base.
+A 24-settler base is designated as *Alpha Base*, whereas a 36-settler base is called *Hub Base*.
 Besides, players may build a *Trading Outpost* or a *Mining Depot* near sites with high mineral concentrations.

 Each country of origin and sponsor has unique template that house various types of buildings.